An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: The stacks of Drinfeld and Bhatt-Lurie

+It's now clear that $\zeta$ as defined gives us the unique filtered prism structure on $\underline{\Prism}_R$. \end{itemize} \end{proof}

-The following description of the Nygaard filtered prismatization of differentially semiperfectoid rings due to Bhatt-Lurie will be important for us. \begin{theorem} Suppose that $R$ is differentially semiperfectoid and equipped with a map $j:R_0\to R$ from a perfectoid ring $R_0$ such that $\Prism_{R_0}$ is $p$-torsion free.
-Then there is an isomorphism
+The following description of the Nygaard filtered prismatization of semiperfectoid rings due to Bhatt-Lurie will be important for us. \begin{theorem} Suppose that $R$ is semiperfectoid.
+Then there is a canonical isomorphism